Number Munchers

-Number Munchers is a 1986 video game and a spin-off to the title Word Munchers.
-It was made by MECC for Apple II, then ported to DOS and Macintosh in 1990.
+Number Munchers is an educational video game and a spin-off of Word Munchers.
+It was released by MECC for Apple II in 1986, then MS-DOS and Mac in 1990.
 The concept of the game was designed by R. Philip Bouchard, who also designed The Oregon Trail.
-Two versions of the game were released being the Consumer Version (for home use) and the School Version (for classrooms).
-After The Learning Company acquired MECC, the game was rebranded as "Math Munchers".
+Two versions of the game were released the Consumer Version (for home use) and the School Version (for classrooms).
+After The Learning Company acquired MECC, the game was rebranded as Math Munchers.

 Gameplay

-The player controls the muncher who must move around a grid and munch on numbers that match the logic rule above, while avoiding the threatening troggles.
-As the player progresses the levels, the logic rules have bigger numbers and harder difficulty and multiple troggles pursue the muncher.
+The player controls the muncher who must move around a grid and munch on numbers that match the logic rule above while avoiding the threatening troggles.
+As the player progresses the levels, the logic rules have bigger numbers, and harder difficulty and multiple troggles pursue the muncher.

 Modes of play

 There are five different modes of play in Number Munchers to advance players' mathematical skills.
 These modes include Multiples, Factors, Primes, Equalities, and Inequalities: